martin-hughes/thermopro-tools/README.md

 # Tools

 * `tlv-check` - a tool I wrote to test my assumptions about the format of TP-25 data packets
+* `checksum_test` - This takes a hex string and attempts to find any bytes that could be the checksum of the previous bytes.
 * `controller` - attempts to program and get data back from a TP-25

 # Documentation